-Located in the heart of Athens, Monastiraki Square is a unique blend of styles, cultures and eras, ever-changing and vibrant.
+Located in the heart of Athens, Monastiraki Square is a unique blend of ever-changing and vibrant styles, cultures, and eras.
 It is without question one of the most charming and lively areas in the Greek capital.

-If you just stand at the center of Monastiraki Square and take a good look around you, you can form a more or less complete picture of Athens’ past and present, all within just a few square meters.
+If you just stand at the center of Monastiraki Square and take a good look around you, you can form a more or less complete picture of Athens’ past and present all within a few square meters.